|Poverty and Literature 2019

 encouraged ownership.
 Such government programs and policies were

-essentially subsidies to the affluent that sponsored white flight.
+essentially subsidies to middle class that sponsored white flight.

 While such flight relieved housing pressure in the cities and therefore

 allowed for the physical expansion of ghetto areas, it had no effect on

 the color line which was maintained despite massive population shifts